-Lessons Learnt
+Lessons learnt

-A number of lessons were learnt from the rich experience of stakeholders in the development of a Social Protection Floor in Mozambique 2005-2015.
+A number of lessons learned can be drawn from the rich experience of stakeholders in the development of a Social Protection Floor in Mozambique between 2005-2015.
 These lessons may be useful for other developing countries interested in expanding social protection systems.